apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The reported Musk-Putin calls revive an unsettling American tradition**
+**Boeing's New CEO Is Taking on the Ultimate Management Test**

-You can read more about it [here](https://www.politico.com/news/2024/10/26/musk-putin-foreign-policy-00185635).
+You can read more about it [here](https://www.businessinsider.com/boeings-ceo-facing-challenges-management-test-2024-10).

 ## Requirements
 - Python 3.8